Interruption in online service for recruitment 6 June 01:00–08:00 More information

 Capital income and other income

 Your capital income and other income may reduce the amount of the labour market subsidy.
 They are thus taken into account in the means-test.
-Capital income includes for instance rental income, income from forestry, interest income and dividend income.
+Capital income includes for instance rental income, income from forestry, interest income and dividend income (including dividend income paid into an equity savings account).
 Informal care allowance, family caregiver fees and partial early old-age pension are also taken into account in the means-testing for the labour market subsidy.

 Capital income and other income are not included when they are paid